inkVerb/VIP/Cheat-Sheets/Android-adb-fastboot.md

 - Option 2: `adb sideload` (below; installs, but does not copy; instructions are in the recovery CWM/TWRP; skip the rest of instructions)
 - Option 3: Just copy it to the SD card physically, mount as a disk in Android to "copy files", or copy it some other way to get it in the phone
 6. Install the ROM
-- In the recovery CWM/TWRP menues, find the options to choose and Install a ROM.
+- In the recovery CWM/TWRP menus, find the options to choose and Install a ROM.

 ## adb and fastboot commands